- Program Requirements

 Each year Moody awards numerous scholarships and grants to students who are both worthy and in need of such an award.
 Moody is reliant upon the sacrificial gifts of our donors to directly fund every scholarship and grant.

 The Timothy Scholarship is a special partnership between the student, the student's home church and Moody, where each entity pays 1/3 of tuition.
-To be eligible for this scholarship, students must enroll in at least 6 credit hours per semester and maintain a GPA of at least 2.5.
+To be eligible for this scholarship, students must be meeting our standards of Satisfactory Academic Progress.

 1. Apply for Timothy Scholarship

 2. Mail Application and Check to Moody.

 Moody's Financial Aid Office looks over your application.
-Applications indicating your church's commitment are due prior to the start of classes each semester.
+Applications indicating your church's commitment are due prior to the start of classes each semester as indicated on the application.

 3. Moody matches gift and pays up to 1/3 of tuition.